Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Global existence on Schwarzschild spacetimes

 \section{Global existence on Schwarzschild spacetimes}

-This appendix provides a self-contained and referee-readable record of the \emph{global existence} mechanism for the Lorenz-gauge Maxwell--Higgs Cauchy problem on the Schwarzschild exterior $(\mathcal D_{M,0},g_{M,0})$.
-No new estimates are proved here; the goal is to isolate the standard local well-posedness, constraint propagation, and continuation steps which turn the \emph{a priori} higher-order energy bounds proved in the main text (Corollary~\ref{thm:small-data}) into global existence.
+This appendix provides a self-contained record of the \emph{global existence} mechanism for the Lorenz-gauge Maxwell-Higgs Cauchy problem on the Schwarzschild exterior $(\mathcal D_{M,0},g_{M,0})$.
+No new estimates are proved here; the goal is to isolate the local well-posedness, constraint propagation, and continuation steps which turn the \emph{a priori} higher-order energy bounds proved in the main text (Corollary~\ref{cor:small-data}) into global existence.

 Throughout we fix $M>0$ and an integer $k\ge 6$.
-We work in the charge-free regime (Definition~\ref{def:charges}) so that, after subtracting the stationary Coulomb component, the Maxwell field is exact and admits a global potential $A$ with $F=\dd A$ on $\mathcal D_{M,0}$.
+We work in the uncharged regime (Definition~\ref{def:charges}) so that, after subtracting the stationary Coulomb component, the Maxwell field is exact and admits a global potential $A$ with $F=\dd A$ on $\mathcal D_{M,0}$.